Cultural impact of BTS: United States

 BTS performing "Fake Love" at Love Yourself World Tour at Rose Bowl in Pasadena, California in 2019.

 BTS became the first K-pop group to receive its own Twitter emoji in May 2016.
 As the first non-English speaking artist to make the Global Artist Chart in 2018, BTS became the second- and third best-selling albums worldwide and was the second best-selling artists worldwide in terms of physical, digital, and streaming platforms; it was beaten only by Drake.
 BTS accounted for 72.7 percent of the album consumption units generated by K-pop acts in 2018 out of a total of 17 acts.
 The group was also listed as one of the most influential artists of the decade by CNN, for "popularizing K-pop in the US."
 It was named 2019 Hitmakers Group of the Year by Variety in 2019.

 In California, BTS inspired a teacher to have his school be the first in the country to offer a Korean American Culture and Society course.
 American production companies began moving to bring aspects of K-pop idols to the music industry, particularly the reality competitions to create idol groups.
 Aja Romano of Vox stated that it was likely a direct result of BTS's influence on the industry.
 In October 2021, it was announced that 26 Korean words would be added to the Oxford English Dictionary.
 It was noted that BTS, along with the popular Korean franchises Squid Game and Parasite, helped make the words well known.
 In 2021, a marked growth of Korea's influence in the United States was noted; it jumped up thirteen places from the year before and ranked fifteenth overall for the year.
 That was attributed to BTS' growing influence in the country.

-That made BTS begin to be called a part of South Korea's soft power in politics.
+BTS was referred to as a part of South Korea's soft power in politics.

 "It’s difficult for me to say things like A led to B, but what I can say is that BTS’ success in the U.S. market was achieved by a formula different from the American mainstream formula.
 Loyalty built through direct contact with fans had a lot to do with that."